Meredith Eaton: Acting career

 Eaton, right, at the premiere of Pirates of the Caribbean: At World's End, May 2007.
 (Pictured with Martin Klebba.)

 Eaton's acting career began in 1999 when she attended an open casting call for the comedy film Unconditional Love.
 Despite its being her first audition, she won out over 500 women from Canada, the United States, and the United Kingdom to be cast in the role of Maudey Beasley.

 Unconditional Love was not released until 2002.
 Her performance was seen by Paul Haggis, who created the role of Emily Resnick for her on Family Law.
 Joining the cast in 2002, she continued with the series until its cancellation later that same year.
 She later had significant guest appearances on NYPD Blue, Dharma & Greg, CSI: Crime Scene Investigation, House and NCIS.
 She also appeared as herself in Standing Tall at Auschwitz, which was a History Channel documentary on the Ovitz family, and in No Bigger Than a Minute, an independent documentary on dwarfism which aired on the PBS program P.O.V.

 In 2006, she joined the cast of Boston Legal as Bethany Horowitz, a love interest to William Shatner's character Denny Crane.
 The role was written specifically for her by David E. Kelley.

-Eaton has portrayed Carol Wilson, a recurring character on CBS' NCIS for over 6 seasons and its spin-off NCIS: New Orleans, an immunologist who works for the CDC and is a friend of forensic scientist Abby Sciuto.
+Eaton portrayed Carol Wilson, an immunologist who works for the CDC and is a friend of forensic scientist Abby Sciuto, on five episodes of CBS's NCIS and one episode of its spin-off NCIS: New Orleans.
 In 2013, Meredith starred opposite Christopher Walken and Bill Nighy in David Hare's Turks & Caicos.
 In 2016, Eaton became a series regular on the CBS show MacGyver.
-She plays Matilda "Matty" Webber, MacGyver's boss and the new director of operations at The Phoenix Foundation.
+She played Matilda "Matty" Webber, MacGyver's boss and the new director of operations at The Phoenix Foundation.